gchq/stroom-ansible/README.md

 enable the use of the _SetupSampleData_ test content.
 No stream processing is done on the SetupSampleData data/content.

-If the test is successful, the application can opened to verify the state of the content/data/application.
+If the test is successful, the application can be opened to verify the state of the content/data/application.

 ### Dump to Stack DB Migration